wobsoriano/laravel-clerk/packages/laravel-clerk/README.md

 # Laravel Clerk

-Laravel integration for [Clerk](https://clerk.com).
-Access Clerk's BAPI and optionally use the custom auth guard.
+> **Proof of Concept**: Laravel integration for [Clerk](https://clerk.com).
+This package provides a custom auth guard and Backend API integration for Clerk authentication in Laravel applications.
+Currently experimental and not recommended for production use.

+## Features

+- Custom authentication guard for Clerk sessions
+- JWT verification and validation
+- Backend API integration
+- Middleware for protected routes

 ## Installation